Runtime Performance of Evolutionary Algorithms for the Chance-constrained Makespan Scheduling Problem: Theoretical Performance for CCMSP-2

 Now we show that any instance of the Two-way Balanced Partition problem can be polynomial-time reduced to an instance of CCMSP-$2^+$.
 Consider an arbitrary instance $S = \{e_i | i \in [1,k]\}$ of the Two-way Balanced Partition problem.
-If some $e_i$ is odd, then we construct an instance $S' = \{2e_i | i \in [1,k]\}$, and it is easy to see that $S$ is a yes-instance of the Two-way Balanced Partition problem if and only if $S'$ is a yes-instance of the Two-way Balanced Partition problem.
+If some $e_i$ is odd, then we construct an instance $S' = \{2e_i | i \in [1,k]\}$, and note that $S$ is a yes-instance of the Two-way Balanced Partition problem if and only if $S'$ is a yes-instance of the Two-way Balanced Partition problem.
 Based on $S'$, we construct an instance

 of CCMSP-$2^+$, where $c$, $d$ and $\gamma$ are small enough and $a = \theta(\sqrt{nd+n^2c})$ such that the extra constraint of CCMSP-$2^+$ is met.
-By the discussion given above, it is easy to decide whether or not $S$ is a yes-instance of the Two-way Balanced Partition problem, according to the makespan of the optimal solution obtained for $I_{2'}^+$.
+By the discussion given above, it can decide whether or not $S$ is a yes-instance of the Two-way Balanced Partition problem, according to the makespan of the optimal solution obtained for $I_{2'}^+$.

 In summary, CCMSP-$2^+$ is NP-hard. \end{proof}